Synthetic Testing Anomaly Detection¶

 -

-Customize filled detection interval values, trigger data gap events, trigger urgent events, trigger critical events, trigger warning events, and trigger recovery events; if choosing this type of configuration strategy, it is recommended that the custom data gap time configuration be >= detection interval time.
-If the configured time <= the detection interval time, there may be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing result will be applied.
+Customize the filled detection interval values, trigger data gap events, trigger urgent events, trigger important events, trigger warning events, and trigger recovery events; select this type of configuration strategy, and it is recommended that the custom data gap time configuration should be >= detection interval time.
+If the configured time <= detection interval time, there might be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing result will apply.

 Information Generation¶